SSWConsulting/SSW.Rules.Content/rules/rename-teams-channel-folder/rule.md

    ![Figure: Renaming the folder in SharePoint](renamingachannel5.png)

-   Make sure that you rename the folder exactly the same as the channel was named
+   Make sure that you rename the folder exactly the same as you named the channel

    ![Figure: Make sure the name is the same as the channel](renamingachannel6.png)
 4. Click the ellipses beside the Team name | Manage Team